jskress/Lex/docs/use-cases.md

 syntax, including attribute interpretation, so that a TypeScript equivalent of the class could be generated.
 This allowed the development project to single-source its DTOs.

+### Command and Control

+Lex has also made it easy to create a command line tool that will connect to a remote server with something like `ssh` and, on the server, interpret commands and queries that the user types, producing appropriate output.

+DSLs can be a good fit here because they are necessarily tightly controlled, making it easier to handle things like security and permissions.
+It also greatly reduces attack vectors like code injection attacks.

 ### Ray Tracer

 A ray tracer has an obvious need for a DSL for specifying the structure of a scene to